 When I started working at Mampel Asens in 1976 at 221 Consejo de Ciento Street, a historic enclave of photography in Spain, I could not have imagined that in the year 2021 I would be managing a collection of more than 5,000 pieces.

-It was not something planned, but as a result of working in areas related to photography (first as a salesman, later as an industrialist), and due to what is surely a paternal inheritance (to save gadgets because one day they will be useful for something) there came a time when I found myself with a good amount of these "gadgets".
+It was not something planned, but as a result of working in areas related to photography (first as a salesman, later as an industrialist), and due to what is surely a paternal inheritance (to collect gadgets as one day they could turn out to be useful for something) there came a time when I found myself with a good amount of these "gadgets".

 On the other hand, my wife came from an important photographic heritage.
 Her grandfather had already taken his first steps in the post-war period with a photographic laboratory and studio in North Africa, a hobby that was inherited by his children as a profession, thus creating a family of professional photographers with wide repercussion in the photographic community.

 In the early 1990s, my wife gave me a stereo camera as a holiday present, and I was thrilled, I loved it.